lzell/louzell.com/markdown/notes/vim.md

 # Vim cheat sheet

+## Prevent pound sign from sticking to zero column
+`cindent` has this behavior by default.
+It's annoying for editing markdown that contains code.
+Disable with:

+    set cindent
+    autocmd FileType markdown setlocal cinkeys-=0#

 ## Prevent comment from improper indentation in nginx file
 Comments always want to stick to position 0, unless: